av2f/FinOps/Get-AzAhb/readme.md

 Global variables are stored in .\GetAzAhb.json and must be adapted accordingly:
 {
-  "pathResult": "D:/azFinOps/Data/GetAzAhb/", # Path to store result and log files "fileResult": "GetAzAhb",                   # Name of the result file "chronoFile": "Y",                          # Y = result and log files is built with a chrono in the format "mmddyyyyhhmmss", N = No chrono
+  "pathResult": "D:/azFinOps/Data/GetAzAhb/", # Path to store result and log files "fileResult": "GetAzAhb",                   # Name of the result and log files "chronoFile": "Y",                          # Y = result and log files is built with a chrono in the format "mmddyyyyhhmmss", N = No chrono
   "generateLogFile": "Y",                     # Y = generate a log file, N = No log file "checkIfLogIn": "Y",                        # Y = Check first if already log in to Azure, N = No control "subscriptionsScope": {
-    "scope": "All",                           # All = process on all Azure subecriptions, csv file in format "Name, Id" "delimiter": ";"                          # if csv file specified, define the delimiter },
+    "scope": "All",                           # All = process on all Azure subscriptions or csv file name in format "Name, Id"
+    "delimiter": ";"                          # if csv file specified, define the delimiter },
   "osTypeFilter": "Windows",                  # Specify which OS type to filter for the result